Go To Market Strategy – What Is It And Why Do I Need One?

 Go to Market Strategy versus Marketing Strategy – Is there a Difference?

 There are significant differences, but also significant areas of overlap between a go to market strategy and a marketing strategy.

 A marketing strategy is long term, and at the company level.
 It is about how a company can reach its chosen market over time and grow market share.
 It is on-going, and can be somewhat evolving.
 However, it should include a lot of the same ingredients that you would include in a go to market strategy – audience research, segmentation, competitor analysis.

-A go to market strategy is specifically about introducing a new product or service to the market.
+A go to market or route to market strategy is specifically about introducing a new product or service to the market.
 It’s therefore more short term and one-off.

 Of course, for a start-up, these two documents may in fact be broadly the same.
 But as a company becomes more established the marketing strategy will become more and more distinct from any go to market strategy it produces.

 How Do I Create a Successful Go to Market Strategy?